 170. Local government to be provided with specifications for roads and waterways

+(1A) In this section —

+responsible authority means —

+(a) in relation to land that is subject to a local planning scheme — the local government responsible for the enforcement of the observance of the scheme; and

+(b) in relation to land that is subject to an improvement scheme — the Commission.

-(1) Before a person who is subdividing land commences to construct and drain roads or construct artificial waterways shown in the diagram or plan of survey, that person is to give to the local government —
+(1) Before a person who is subdividing land commences to construct and drain roads or construct artificial waterways shown in the diagram or plan of survey, that person is to give to the responsible authority —

 (a) drawings showing longitudinal and cross sections of the proposed road or artificial waterway;